Alexandrium (dinoflagellate): Habitat and ecology

 The time length of the blooms occur around 2–3 months.
 Generally, warm temperatures and sufficient nutrient concentrations can provide for excellent growth.
 However, even with optimal temperatures, Alexandrium populations can be declining and this has more to do with the life cycle than what was thought to do with things like predation and parasitism.
 Sexuality happens well before the bloom population peaks, and a large fraction of the bloom population is mating to produce cysts that fall to the sediment.
 Hence, experiments have shown that temperature and nutrient availability can regulate sexuality and encystment.
 It has been shown that A.catenella relies on organic nutrients produced by diatom blooms and or from picocyanobacterial.
 Such observations may be a reason why blooms from other protists like diatoms correlate with blooms of Alexandrium.

 Alexandrium has been increasingly more common in large city harbours, for example along the coast of the Mediterranean Sea.
-High Alexandrium growth has also been typically found in low salinity freshwater plumes.
+High Alexandrium growth has also been typically found in low-salinity freshwater plumes.
 Freshwater runoffs have high organic matter, and other micronutrients, such as high iron content.
 Even though humans have definitely increased the amount of biomatter in the ocean, we cannot directly correlate an increase in range of Alexandrium blooms because of human activity.
 This is because most blooms occur in remote and pristine waters in places like Alaska and Southern Argentina.

-As autotrophs, Alexandrium produces oxygen by consuming inorganic carbon.
+As autotrophs, Alexandrium species produce oxygen by consuming inorganic carbon.
 Organic carbon is not excreted as much compared to other phytoplankton.
 Inorganic carbon fixation increased or decreased either with an increase or decrease in nitrogen uptake, depending on the nutrition of the cell.
 Alexandrium accumulates ammonium internally.

 Many species are also mixotrophs and have been observed to contain bacteria and flagellates inside food vacuoles.
 A. minutum can ingest cyanobacteria.
 A. catenella can ingest heterotrophic bacteria and cyanobacteria.
 A. tamarense ingests haptophytes, cryptophytes, small diatoms, and Heterosigma akashiwo.
 A. tamarense has also been observed eating other dinoflagellates such as Amphidinium carterae and Prorocentrum minimum.
 Blooms can be terminated because of cell lysis, infection from viruses and/or bacteria, parasites, and encystment.
 Both heterotrophic and mixotrophic dinoflagellates feed on Alexandrium. as does the ciliate Favella.
 Amoebophrya (a parasitic dinoflagellate) and Parvilucifera (a perkinsozoan flagellate), are known to infect Alexandrium species.
 Specifically, Parvilucifer infects the mobile zygote and pellicle cyst of A. minutum.